- Download our Moving to Bahrain Guide (PDF)

-Bahrain's economy took a knock following the pandemic but it is recovering and growing gradually once again.
-It is heavily reliant on petroleum and aluminium production and remains one of the most important centres for Islamic banking in the Middle East.
+Bahrain has a healthy economy with major industries that include the petroleum and aluminium production industries.
+It is one of the most important centres for Islamic banking in the Middle East.
 Expats relocating here can look forward to dealing with banking services that are efficient and reliable.

 Money in Bahrain

 The currency used in Bahrain is the Bahraini dinar (BHD), which is divided into 1,000 fils.

 - Notes: ½ BHD, 1 BHD, 5 BHD, 10 BHD and 20 BHD

 - Coins: 5, 10, 25, 50 and 100 fils

 With a strong and sophisticated banking industry, there are a number of good options for expats looking for a local bank in Bahrain.
 For those who prefer to bank internationally, there are also a host of foreign and multinational banks with branches in Bahrain.